NataschaCastillo/Case_Study-Analytic-House/README.md

-# Real Estate Price Analysis in Seattle
+# Capstone Project: Real Estate Price Analysis

+## Overview

+For my first Capstone project in the Strategic Thinking discipline, I have developed this assessment.
+The main objective was to assess my ability to apply project management methodology in order to effectively develop and execute a capstone project.

-## Project Overview
+## Project Scope

-For my upcoming project, I will analyse real estate data related to house prices in and around Seattle, Washington.
-The primary objective of this project is to learn about Exploratory Data Analysis (EDA) and use it to create pipelines for processing data for machine learning purposes.
-After evaluating the results, it can be concluded that the Random Forest Regression (RFR) model performed the best among the three models used.
-We also concluded that the models have limitations in capturing the price trend

-## The project's scope was divided into the following steps.

-•	Data Analysis and Preprocessing: It uses visual methods and descriptive statistics to explore the dataset and summarize its main characteristics.
-It examines the data to understand its structure, quality, and patterns, including identifying missing values and outliers.

-•	Data Preparation: Involves cleaning and transforming raw data into a suitable format for analysis, including handling missing values and normalizing features.

-•	Feature Engineering: Involves creating or modifying features to improve machine learning model performance, such as encoding categorical variables and selecting relevant features.

-•	Machine Learning: Involves selecting appropriate algorithms and training models and evaluating their performance to build robust and accurate predictive models.
+I chose to work with data related to house prices in and around Seattle, Washington for this project.
+The tasks included:

+- Conducting exploratory data analysis (EDA)
+- Pre-processing the data
+- Implementing at least one machine learning algorithm
+- Presenting my findings through a comprehensive report.